discourse/discourse/docs/INSTALL-digital-ocean.md

 # Post-Install Maintenance

+We strongly suggest you turn on automatic security upates for Ubuntu via the `dpkg-reconfigure -plow unattended-upgrades` command.

 To **upgrade Discourse to the latest version**, visit `/admin/upgrade` and follow the instructions.

 The `launcher` command in the `/var/discourse` folder can be used for various kinds of maintenance: